THIS DATE IN HISTORY: Oct. 28

 1979: The Quebec Nordiques, one of four teams the NHL admits from the World Hockey Association, host the Montreal Canadiens for the first time at Le Colisee in Quebec City.
 Jamie Hislop's goal with less than five minutes remaining in regulation proves to be the game-winner in Quebec's 5-4 victory.

 1980: Mike Bossy of the New York Islanders gets the first of his nine hat tricks during the 1980-81 season by scoring three goals in the third period of a 6-4 victory against the Canadiens at Nassau Coliseum.
-Bossy's nine hat tricks in 1980-81 set a single-season NHL record (later broken by Wayne Gretzky).
+Bossy's nine hat tricks set a single-season NHL record (later broken by Wayne Gretzky).

 1993: Toronto extends its NHL record to 10 straight wins from the start of the season by defeating the Chicago Blackhawks 4-2 at Chicago Stadium.
 Wendel Clark scores two goals and Felix Potvin makes 46 saves for the Maple Leafs.